Hutton, British Columbia

 Hutton nestles in the foothills of the Rocky Mountains about 4 mi north-northeast of the Grand Canyon of the Fraser, in central British Columbia.
 Moxley Creek, a tributary on the northeast side of the Fraser River, passes to the southwest.
 The former mill and village site is private property, whose owners remain the sole occupants.
 Surviving structures are some concrete foundations of mill buildings and the railway water tower (relocated from beside the tracks).

 Transportation

 A trackside signpost marks the flag stop for Via Rail's Jasper – Prince Rupert train.
 The immediate Via Rail stops are Sinclair Mills to the northwest and Longworth to the southeast.

+The station was formerly known as Hutton Mills.

 History

 Railway

 Hutton, like Dewey to its northwest, and Longworth to its southeast, was an original train station (1914) on the Grand Trunk Pacific Railway (the Canadian National Railway after nationalization).
 Named by Sir Alfred Smithers, chair of the GTP board, his reason for choosing the name is unknown.
-The locational surname of Anglo-Saxon and Scottish origin, deriving from any one of the places that had variations of "Hutton" in Lancashire, Somerset, or Cumberland, was possibly selected from the list prepared by Josiah Wedgwood (submitted at the request of William P. Hinton, the railway's general manager).